SamPurle/SamPurle-github.io/_posts/2020-06-24-image-recognition.markdown

 ### Overview

 It has become apparent that Neural Networks are exceptionally well-suited for Image Recognition tasks, which is of great importance for Facial Recognition, Driverless Cars, and general Robotics.
-Neural Networks are very capable of identifying specific features within an image, and adjusting internal weights and biases according to the relative importance of these features in identifying thee image correctly.
+Neural Networks are very capable of identifying specific features within an image, and adjusting internal weights and biases according to the relative importance of these features in identifying the image correctly.

-The MNIST hand-written digit dataset is an ideal starting point for learning some of thee concepts behind Neural Networks and Image Recognition.
+The MNIST hand-written digit dataset is an ideal starting point for learning some of the concepts behind Neural Networks and Image Recognition.
 The training dataset is comprised of 42,000 labelled hand-written digits, stored as 28x28 greyscale images.

 ### Preparation

 #### Data Structure

 The training and test data exist as .csv files: with each row representing an individual image and the 785 columns representing the pixel values - with 1 column acting as the image label.
 It is necessary to isolate the target label from the training data prior to preparation.
-It is also necessary to convert tthe target variables to a cattegorical value, such that each outcome can exist as an individual neuron in the final prediction layer of the network.
+It is also necessary to convert the target variables to a categorical value, such that each outcome can exist as an individual neuron in the final prediction layer of the network.

 {% highlight python %}